grahambryan/helium-analytics/README.md

 # Helium Analytics

 This is a set of python helper functions for generating helium statistics based on regions and individual hotspots.
+It utlizes the helium.io API.

 ## Setup